-Since the Department did not know which pilot program version (Department's recommendation or Work Group's recommendation) the Board would authorize (if any), the IS/MND evaluated the potential environmental impacts created by authorizing off-leash dog recreation on all trails in Quarry Park and at Pillar Point Bluff.
-The Draft IS/MND was circulated for a 30-day public review/comment period between July 15, 2021, to August 13, 2021, pursuant to Section 15105 of the CEQA Guidelines.
+The IS/MND evaluated the potential environmental impacts created by authorizing off-leash dog recreation on all trails in Quarry Park and at Pillar Point Bluff.
+The Draft IS/MND was circulated for a 30-day public review/comment period from July 15, 2021, to August 13, 2021, pursuant to Section 15105 of the CEQA Guidelines.
 During this period, 53 comments were received, of which, approximately 66% supported off-leash dog recreation at Pillar Point Bluff and Quarry Park.

 Through its analysis, the Department did not identify potentially significant impacts that would result from implementation of either proposed pilot program.
-While no potentially significant impacts were identified, there are several impacts that will be less-than-significant with the implementation of mitigation measures.
+While no potentially significant impacts were identified, there are several impacts that will be less than significant with the implementation of mitigation measures.
 These include, but are not limited to, potential impacts to historical resources, archaeological resources, and ambient noise levels.
-The Mitigation Monitoring and Reporting Program (Attachment 5) will ensure all appropriate mitigation measures are properly implemented.
+The Mitigation Monitoring and Reporting Program (Attachment 4) will ensure all appropriate mitigation measures are properly implemented.

-Research to date did not reach a definitive conclusion as to whether authorizing off-leash dog recreation on specified trails at Pillar Point Bluff and Quarry Park would have a significantly greater impact on the flora and fauna than existing recreational uses.
-This is in large part because dog recreation, hiking, and biking have occurred at both properties since before the County owned and operated them as County parks.
-This creates a need to closely monitor the pilot program and its impacts and to adjust management strategies as necessary.
-For this reason, the IS/MND includes an Adaptive Management Plan ("AMP"), the purpose of which is to ensure that any environmental impacts that may be created by off-leash dog recreation at Pillar Point Bluff and/or Quarry Park are minimized to the greatest extent possible, and that visitors with and without dogs are able to enjoy their experience at these County parks.
+Research is inconclusive in regard to if authorizing off-leash dog recreation on specified trails at Pillar Point Bluff and Quarry Park will have a significantly greater impact on the flora and fauna than existing recreational uses.
+This is in large part because dog recreation, hiking, and biking have occurred at both properties since before the County owned and operated them as parks.
+This creates a need to closely monitor the pilot program and its impacts and to be able to adapt management strategies as necessary.
+For this reason, the IS/MND includes an Adaptive Management Plan ("AMP").
+The purpose of the AMP is to ensure that any environmental impacts that may be created by off-leash dog recreation at Pillar Point Bluff and/or Quarry Park are minimized to the greatest extent possible, and that visitors with and without dogs are able to enjoy their experience at these San Mateo County parks.

-The AMP uses eight (8) indicators and corresponding standards to monitor the pilot program: (1) presence of dog waste, (2) fecal coliform levels, (3) harassment of wildlife, (4) dog entry into sensitive areas, (5) dogs traveling off trail, (6) leash compliance for on-leash trails, (7) interactions between other visitors and dogs, and (8) changes in park visitation in response to visitors with off-leash dogs.
+The AMP uses eight (8) indicators and corresponding standards to monitor the pilot program: presence of dog waste, fecal coliform levels, harassment of wildlife, dog entry into sensitive areas, dogs traveling off trail, leash compliance for on-leash trails, interactions between other visitors and dogs, and changes in park visitation in response to visitors with off-leash dogs.
 These indicators were selected based on values identified by the Work Group and Department.
-Each indicator's standards will be measured on a per park basis.
+Each indicator's standards will be measured on a per park basis and not cumulative for both parks.

 The Department's Natural Resource Management division will oversee routine monitoring at Pillar Point Bluff and Quarry Park to measure ordinance compliance and to document any environmental impacts that may occur.
-Monitoring will occur at each park twice a week: once during the week (Monday - Thursday) and once on the weekend (Friday - Sunday).
-The Department has also contracted with the San Mateo Resource Conservation District to conduct water quality testing and monitoring at both parks.
-The Department intends for all monitoring to be conducting by Department staff and RCD staff, however, if volunteers are needed, the Department will coordinate with the San Mateo County Parks Foundation and local scout groups.
+Monitoring will occur at each park twice a week - once during the week (Monday - Thursday) and once on the weekend (Friday - Sunday).
+The Department has also contracted with the San Mateo Resource Conservation District to conduct water quality testing and monitoring.
+The Department intends for all monitoring to be conducting by Department staff and RCD staff, however, if volunteers are needed, the Department will coordinate with the San Mateo County Parks Foundation and local scout groups to identify and train volunteers.